jayanthkoushik/shiny-pyseed/README.md

 framework, the following files need to be modified:
 `.pre-commit-config.yaml`, `.github/workflows/run-tests.yml`.
 Look for
 lines with `poetry run python -m unittest`, and modify them as needed.

+#### Doctests

+shiny-pyseed can include boilerplate code for running doctests in `test_doctests.py`.
+Files with doctests should be added to `DOCTEST_MODULES`.
+These tests will be run by `unittest`.
+Any doctests inside `README.md` are also included.

 <!--------------------------------------------------------------------->